Skip to main content

 Who is the employer?

 If we look at the SINK Act, there is a clear definition that says that "the person who pays compensation for work" is the employer.
 This means that Sweden applies a formal employer’s approach.
 It can also be called a legal employer’s approach.
-That is, the person with whom you have entered into an employment agreement and thus also the person who pays the salary for the work, it is the employer.
+That is, the person with whom you have entered into an employment agreement and thus also the person who pays the salary for the work, is the employer.

 Accountor Go_palvelu